lucasblante/direct-whatsapp/README.md

-**Whatsapp Message**
+**Direct Whatsapp**

-A simple page to send Whatsapp messages without add the number to your contacts, using just HTML, CSS and Javascript
+A simple tool to send Whatsapp messages without add the number to your contacts, using just HTML, CSS and JavaScript.